WATER CRISIS IN THE U.S:

 FISH CRISIS:

-There are two men on the world stage who are double-handedly working to change the coming catastrophe in our oceans which is the complete absence of ocean dwellers, better known as Fish.
+Two men have long been on the world stage who are double-handedly working to change the coming catastrophe in our oceans, which is the complete absence of ocean dwellers, better known as Fish.
 These two modern heroes are Jean-Michel Cousteau and Charles Clover.

 Jean-Michel Cousteau is the son of Jacques Cousteau proving once again the apple does not fall far from the tree.
 Jean-Michel’s mission is to protect the ocean.
 His motto as stated on his oceanfutures.org website is: “Protect the ocean and you protect yourself.”

-Sadly, as reported on the oceanfutures.org website, the 2010 UN Conference on Endangered Species where CITES (Convention of International Trade of Endangered Species) listings were considered for proposed terrestrial and marine species, the marine species including sharks and bluefin tuna did not fair well.
-Here is a frightening and sobering quote from that article, which was written 12 years ago.
-What has happened to protect sharks and bluefin tuna since then is beyond the scope of this website.
-Suffice it to say that the avoidance of mercury in tuna has most likely served to keep a lot of humans from eating them, but does not say much for their well being as carriers of that toxic element.
+Sadly, as reported on the oceanfutures.org website, the 2010 UN Conference on Endangered Species where the Convention of International Trade of Endangered Species (CITES) listings were considered for proposed terrestrial and marine species, the marine species including sharks and bluefin tuna did not fair well.
+Neither did the bluefin tuna fair well in the 2024 CITES Meeting.
+Here is a frightening and sobering quote from that article, which was written over 15 years ago.
+What has happened to protect sharks and bluefin tuna since then is discussed below.
+Suffice it to say, that the avoidance of mercury in tuna has most likely served to keep a lot of humans from eating them, but does not say much for their well being as carriers of that toxic element.

 “We now know that stocks of bluefin tuna have fallen by at least 85 percent in the Mediterranean Sea since the industrial fishing era began just 40 years ago.
 The scientific community believes bluefin tuna may be extinct in less than five years if immediate management steps are not taken.
 If bluefin tuna had received enough votes for Endangered Species designation under CITES Appendix I, there would have been a complete ban on trade in the species among CITES signatories.
 But Japan, China and other countries voted against the CITES listing, opposing international authorities in the regulation of ocean fish.
 We are obliged to better understand the connection between epic struggles for survival of entire species and the items on our dinner plates.
 While not simple, that may be the critical connection that determines the future of the bluefin tuna."

 The second hero of the ocean dwellers, Charles Clover, wrote a book called “The End of the Line: How Overfishing Is Changing the World and What We Eat”.
-In February of 2010, the DVD which was two years in the making, was completed.
+In February of 2010, the DVD, which was two years in the making, was completed and made a big impact.
+Charles is now the Executive Director of the Blue Marine Foundation.
+He is on the same mission he persued when he made his documentary as stated on their website, which is "top-down intervention to improve governance of our seas and bottom-up project delivery to help local communities who are at the front line of ocean conservation."
+On his previous website, he asked this frightenig question:

 "How is it possible that 3.5 billion years of evolution in the sea could be extinguished in a single human lifetime?
 Are we really going to see the end of wild fish in the sea over the next half century?”

-On April 26th, 2009, an article appeared in a UK newspaper called the Guardian, entitled “No tuna, no salmon.
+On April 26th, 2009, an article appeared in the UK's Guardian, entitled “No tuna, no salmon.
 No oysters, no skate.
 Not cod and chips.
 Imagine a world without seafood for supper.
 It’s nearer than you think.”
-It was written by Andrew Purvis who attended the annual European Seafood Exposition in Brussels, the world’s largest seafood trade show he describes as “a grim reminder of man’s dominion over the oceans”.
-Here are some shocking statistics about what’s really happening to our over-fished oceans.
+It was written by Andrew Purvis who attended the annual European Seafood Exposition in Brussels, the world’s largest seafood trade show.
+He described it as “a grim reminder of man’s dominion over the oceans”.
+Here are some shocking statistics about what’s really happening to our overfished oceans from that article.

-According to the Gloucester Times published in Gloucester, Maine, 2012 is the dawning of a Crisis year for the fishing industry.
-Finally, due to some chilling assessments of the numbers of Gulf Maine Cod and Yellowtail Flounder, new restrictions have been put into place reducing the Yellowtail catch by 80% and the Cod by 22%.
+According to the Gloucester Times published in Gloucester, Maine, 2012 was the dawning of a Crisis year for the fishing industry.
+The Gloucester Times Link is now a Pay To Read site costing $.99.
+So just take our word that the below Quote is accurate.
+Finally, due to some chilling assessments of the numbers of Gulf Maine Cod and Yellow tail Flounder, new restrictions have been put into place reducing the Yellowtail catch by 80% and the Cod b 22%.
 For the families whose livlihoods depends on fishing, this is devastating; but not nearly as devastating as it would be if we simply ignored what is happening in our oceans and merrily went on our way decimating the wild fish populations:

 "The cut comes after the most recent research showed diminishing numbers of yellowtail and the US saw its portion of the stock, which it shares with Canada, reportedly shrink to its lowest level.
 Vito Giacalone, a Gloucester fisherman and policy analyst with the Northeast Seafood Coalition, said the New England industry could lose 30 million pounds of fish this year, which accounts for more than half the value of the entire fishery.”

-Aquaponics is a cross-linked ecosystem that grows both fish and vegetables.
-Through a process called nitrification, the fish waste is transformed into nutrient rich water to feed the plants.
+Aquaponics is a cross-linked Ecosystem that grows both fish and vegetables.
+Through a process called Nitrification, the fish waste is transformed into nutrient rich water to feed the plants.
 The plants absorb these nutrients and return the cleaned water to the fish.
-This is done in a multi-pass recirculating system.
+This is done in a multi-pass recirculating aquaculture system (RAS).
 This natural process makes Aquaponics systems the most efficient, resource conserving food growing technology known today because they grow two crops, Food Fish and Vegetables using 90% less water than conventional farming.
+To put it simply, Aquaponics is Water Conserving, Multi-Crop Farming.

 We live in strange and challenging times, and Aquaponics is the answer to the three most important drivers for change in how we grow, distribute and think about food: